 This guide explores a key tax planning opportunity: making pension contributions.
 Pension contributions qualify for tax relief based on your highest rate, which means the rate of relief can currently be 20%, 40% or 45% (with a wider range of rates in Scotland).
-The effective rate of relief could be up to 60% (67.5% in Scotland), or even higher, if your pension contributions help you to avoid the withdrawal of child benefit or your personal allowance.
+The effective rate of relief could be up to 60% (63% in Scotland, rising to 67.5% in 2024/25), or even higher, if your pension contributions help you to avoid the withdrawal of child benefit or your personal allowance.

 Income tax thresholds have not kept pace with inflation and are now frozen, which means high earners should be aware of the tax-planning opportunities open to them.
 The guide also explains how a self-invested personal pension (SIPP) could help you to take control of your pension, and even to develop your business.